 Yes, we built this.
 Here's what we did differently after trading on every platform above.

 Conviction grading.
-Every signal gets a Grade A or B based on 9 data-backed filters — premium thresholds, position action, delta, Vol/OI ratio, market maker detection, spread identification, DTE windows, and accumulation logic.
+Every signal gets a Grade A or B based on data-derived PASS rules — premium thresholds, position action, delta, Vol/OI ratio, market maker detection, spread identification, DTE windows, and accumulation logic.
 Grade A carries the highest conviction.
 Grade B is standard.
 Noise gets filtered before it hits your screen.

-Public track record.
+Documented methodology.
 This is the one no competitor matches.
-Every signal we issue is tracked automatically with full P&L outcomes — wins and losses — published at profitbuilders.io/results.
-As of today that's 174,000+ signals at a 39.3% Grade A win rate.
+Every signal we issue is tracked automatically with full P&L outcomes — wins and losses — published at profitbuilders.io/methodology.
+Every entry, exit, and resolved-trade outcome is on the page.
 You can audit every single one.
 No cherry-picking, no hidden losses.

 GEX heatmap.
 Gamma exposure visualization by strike and expiry.
 See where dealers are positioned, identify gamma walls, and find squeeze setups.
 No other scanner in this price range ships this.

 Speed.
-Signals deliver within 1-3 seconds of the trade hitting the tape via WebSocket.
+Signals stream within ~1 second of the trade hitting the tape via push-based delivery (server-sent events).
 Discord and Telegram alerts fire simultaneously.

 Free tier.
 Try the free scanner right now — 15-minute delayed data, no account required.
 The paid version ($99/month) includes real-time flow, full history, GEX heatmaps, and a 7-day free trial.